Puszkarek/bard/README.md

-# cmd-lyrics-rs
+# B.A.R.D - Ballad Assistant Rhythm Debugger

-A Rust based lyrics display for music player that integrates with [Waybar](https://github.com/Alexays/Waybar) to show synchronized lyrics.
+A Rust based lyrics display for music player to show synchronized lyrics.

 ## Features

 - Displays lyrics in a terminal window
-- Displays current lyrics in `Waybar` based on song position
+- Displays current lyrics in [Waybar](https://github.com/Alexays/Waybar) based on song position
 - Reads lyrics from music file tags
 - Fetches lyrics from online sources if not found in file tags
 - Saves lyrics to file for future use